New York Personal Injury Lawyer

 Certain locations appear again and again in serious injury cases.

 The I-287 interchange in White Plains is a frequent site of multi-vehicle collisions.
-The Bronx River Parkway, designed in the 1920s, presents ongoing risks due to narrow lanes, sharp curves, and lack of shoulders.
+The Bronx River Parkway, designed in the 1920s, presents ongoing risks because of narrow lanes, sharp curves, and lack of shoulders.

 Other high-risk corridors include:

 Urban areas contribute as well.
-Downtown White Plains, the Yonkers waterfront, and redevelopment zones in New Rochelle and Mount Vernon create dense, fast-changing environments where accidents are more likely.
+Downtown White Plains, the Yonkers waterfront, and redevelopment zones in New Rochelle and Mount Vernon create dense, changing environments where accidents are more likely.

 These are not abstract risks.
 They are where cases actually happen.